MSc International DevelopmentFind a programme

 See international equivalent qualifications on the International Office website.

-If you are interested in the Commonwealth Shared Scholarship scheme for 2017, you must have completed and submitted your application by 14 January 2017.
+If you are interested in the Commonwealth Shared Scholarship scheme in 2018, you must have completed and submitted your application by 12 January 2018.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.